-PRC laws do not expressly prohibit the provision of information on unauthorised medicines or unauthorised indications but it is nonetheless prohibited under the Advertising Laws if such information sharing or provision constitutes advertising.
-Under the Advertising Laws:
+PRC laws do not expressly prohibit the provision of information on unauthorised medicines or unauthorised indications but this is nonetheless prohibited under the Advertising Law if the sharing or provision of such information constitutes advertising.
+Under the Advertising Law:

-Therefore, given lack of market authorisation, advertising on unauthorised drugs is unlikely being approved and permitted by the local NMPA.
+Therefore, in absence of the marketing authorisation, advertising on unauthorised drugs is unlikely to be approved and permitted by the local MPA.

-As mentioned above, the definition and concept of “advertising” is vague and could have broad scope.
-In practice, pharmaceutical companies in China are cautious in providing information on unauthorised medicines or unauthorised indications, to avoid constituting illegal advertising.
+As mentioned at 2.1 Definition of Advertising, the definition and concept of “advertising” is broad.
+Pharmaceutical companies in China are cautious about providing information on unauthorised medicines or unauthorised indications to avoid what could constitute illegal advertising.
 Benchmark practice discourages this activity.
-For example, the RDPAC Code states that no pharmaceutical product shall be promoted for use in China until the requisite marketing authorisation for such use has been given by the NMPA.
+For example, the RDPAC Code states that no pharmaceutical product may be promoted for use in China until the requisite marketing authorisation for such use has been given by the NMPA.

-Similarly, under RDPAC Code, in one-on-one visits by medical representatives with healthcare professionals, medical representatives, are not allowed to provide information on unauthorised medicines or unauthorised indications without the supervision of medical experts, as more fully discussed in 3.3 Provision of Information to Healthcare Professionals.
+Also, under the RDPAC Code, in one-on-one visits with healthcare professionals, medical representatives are not allowed to provide information on unauthorised medicines or unauthorised indications without the supervision of medical experts (see 3.3 Provision of Information to Healthcare Professionals).

 There is no direct legal prohibition against providing information on unauthorised medicines or unauthorised indications during a scientific conference directed at healthcare professionals.

 According to the RDPAC Code, off-label promotion is prohibited, but the prohibition is not intended to prevent the right of the scientific community and the public to be fully informed concerning scientific and medical progress.
-Also, the Code does not intend to restrict the full and proper exchange of scientific information concerning a pharmaceutical product, including appropriate dissemination of investigative findings in scientific or lay communications media and at scientific conferences.
+Also, the Code is not intended to restrict the full and proper exchange of scientific information concerning a pharmaceutical product.

-Therefore, when medical representatives are discussing scientific information on unauthorised medicines or indications with healthcare professionals, such information must obey the aforesaid requirements.
-And it is advisable to have the competent department of the company to review such information in advance to ensure the accuracy of the contents.
-RDPAC Code states that pre-approval of off-label communication with healthcare professionals, whether in oral or written form, should be conducted by or under the supervision of medical experts instead of personnel with commercial functions.
+Therefore, when medical representatives are discussing scientific information on unauthorised medicines or indications with healthcare professionals, such information must conform with the aforementioned requirements.
+It is also advisable to have the competent department of the company review such information in advance to ensure the accuracy of the contents.
+The RDPAC Code states that pre-approval of off-label communication with healthcare professionals, whether in oral or written form, should be conducted by or under the supervision of medical experts instead of personnel with commercial functions.

 Public healthcare institutions in China generally do not procure drugs on their own initiative.
 Procurement is organised by the government through bidding performed on bidding platforms (including the recent volume-based procurement).
-Thus, public healthcare institutions usually do not have direct access to information on unauthorised medicines or unauthorised indications for purposes of preparing budgets.
-Conversely, the relevant government departments involved in public bidding such as the NMPA, the National Health Commission and the National Healthcare Security Administration may access such information.
+Thus, public healthcare institutions usually do not have direct access to information on unauthorised medicines or unauthorised indications for the purposes of preparing budgets.

-Similar concept of compassionate use programme is only generally mentioned in the Drug Administration Law as a form of early access for patients.
-The draft measures regulating medicines used in extended clinical trials for compassionate use have not been promulgated by far.
+The concept of compassionate use programmes is only generally mentioned in the Drug Administration Law as a form of early access for patients.
+The draft measures regulating the use of medicines in extended clinical trials for compassionate use have not yet been promulgated.

 Not all categories of medicines can be advertised to the general public.
 The Administrative Measures for Review of Drug Advertisements strictly prohibit advertising for several special categories of medicines such as:

-For all other prescription-only medicines, advertising thereon is only permitted in professional pharmaceutical or medical journals jointly designated by the Ministry of Health and the NMPA.
-No prescription-only medicines can be advertised in the mass media or promoted in any other manner targeting the general public.
-Specifically, the Administrative Measures for Review of Drug Advertisements, forbid the use of the names of prescription-only drugs to sponsor/title various activities for advertising, and also prohibit the use of any trade mark or trade name identical to the name of a prescription drug to publish any advertisement in a disguised manner in any media other than professional pharmaceutical or medical journals, or the use such trade mark or trade name to title any activity for advertising.
+Advertising of all other prescription-only medicines is only permitted in professional pharmaceutical or medical journals jointly designated by the Ministry of Health and the NMPA.
+Specifically, the Administrative Measures for Review of Drug Advertisements forbid the use of the names of prescription-only medicines to sponsor/title various activities for advertising, and also prohibit the use of any trade mark or trade name identical to the name of a prescription drug to publish any advertisement in a disguised manner in any media other than professional pharmaceutical or medical journals, or the use of such trade mark or trade name in the title of any activity for advertising.

 Therefore, only over-the-counter medicines may be advertised to the general public, and such advertising must comply with substantive and procedural legal requirements.
-Under the Advertising Law, the Drug Administration Law and the Administrative Measures for Review of Drug Advertisements, drug advertisements are subject to review and approval from the drug regulatory department of the provincial-level government where the company is located (ie, the local NMPA), which is more fully discussed in 6.1 Requirements for Prior Notification/Authorisation.
+Under the Advertising Law, the Drug Administration Law and the Administrative Measures for Review of Drug Advertisements, advertisements for medicines are subject to review and approval from the drug regulatory department of the provincial-level government where the company is located (ie, the local MPA), which is more fully discussed in 6.1 Requirements for Prior Notification/Authorisation.

 Format and Medium of Medicine Advertising

-There are also certain restrictions with respect to the format and medium of medicines-specific advertising.
-For example, medicines-specific advertising cannot be disguised as programmes introducing knowledge about health and well-being and is not allowed to be published on media that targets minors.
+There are also certain restrictions with respect to the format and medium of medicine-specific advertising.
+For example, medicine-specific advertising cannot be disguised as programmes introducing knowledge about health and well-being and such advertising may not be published in media that targets minors.

-Medicines-specific advertising must comply with all requirements that apply to advertising in general.
-For example, the Advertising Law states that advertising cannot contain national symbols, words such as “national”, “supreme”, or “best”, or obscene, violent, and discriminatory language.
+Medicine-specific advertising must comply with all the requirements that apply to advertising in general.
+For example, the Advertising Law states that advertising cannot contain national symbols, words such as “national”, “supreme”, or “best”, or obscene, violent or discriminatory language.
 Statistical citations and patent references must be true and accurate.
 In addition, advertising cannot degrade the goods and services of others.

-Outdoor advertisements cannot be placed on military facilities or traffic signs, or in certain areas controlled by national institutions, cultural heritage reservations and scenic spots.
-Without prior consent or request, advertisements cannot be sent to people’s residences or transportation devices, or sent via electronic messages.
+Outdoor advertisements cannot be placed on military facilities or traffic signs, or in certain areas controlled by national institutions, cultural heritage sites and scenic spots.
+Without prior consent or request, advertisements cannot be sent to people’s residences or placed on transportation devices, or sent via electronic messages.
 Electronic messages must contain the sender’s identity, contact information and ways to unsubscribe from the messages.

-Under the Advertising Law, no endorsement can be made in advertising for medicines, whether or not made by healthcare professionals.
-The Administrative Measures for Review of Drug Advertisements further prohibits the use of the names or images of experts, scholars, physicians, pharmacists and clinical nutritionists for a recommendation or as endorsement.
+Under the Advertising Law, no endorsement can be made in advertising for medicines, not even by a healthcare professional or a celebrity.
+The Administrative Measures for Review of Drug Advertisements further prohibit the use of the names or images of experts, scholars, physicians, pharmacists and clinical nutritionists as a recommendation or endorsement.

-Under the Advertising Law, pharmaceutical advertising must contain the drug’s contraindications, adverse reactions and drug advertisement approval number.
-For over-the-counter medicines, the advertisement should clearly use the logo “OTC” and the following language: “Please follow the instructions for the drug or purchase and use it under the guidance of a pharmacist”.
-For required content, fonts and colours must be clearly visible and easily identifiable.
-When released on TV, movies, internet and display screens, such content must be continuously displayed in the advertisements (rather than for only five seconds as required by previous regulations).
+Under the Advertising Law and the Administrative Measures for Review of Drug Advertisements, pharmaceutical advertising of a drug must include contraindications, adverse reactions and the drug advertisement approval number.
+For over-the-counter medicines, the advertisement should clearly use the abbreviation “OTC” and the following language: “Please follow the instructions for the drug or purchase and use it under the guidance of a pharmacist”.
+For required content, fonts and colours must be clearly visible and legible.
+When released on TV, films, the internet and display screens, such content must be continuously displayed in the advertisement (rather than for only five seconds as required by previous regulations).